tardate/LittleCodingKata/README.md

-# 448 Little Coding Katas
+# 449 Little Coding Katas

-> Latest addition :sparkles: [Advanced Perl Programming](./books/advanced-perl-programming) - Book notes - Advanced Perl Programming: The Worlds Most Highly Developed Perl Tutorial, Second Edition by Simon Cozens.
-First published January 1, 2005.
+> Latest addition :sparkles: [Perl Hacks](./books/perl-hacks) - Book notes - Perl Hacks: Tips & Tools for Programming, Debugging, and Surviving by Shane Warden, Damian Conway, Curtis 'Ovid' Poe.
+First published January 1, 2006.

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about